EducationalWave

 Convenience sampling, despite its practical advantages, raises important concerns regarding data quality.
 This methodology often relies on readily available participants, which can lead to considerable biases in the data collected.
 As a result, the sample may not accurately represent the broader population, compromising the generalizability of the findings.

-Related Pros and Cons of the Clean Air Act
+Related Pros and Cons of a Living Trust in Texas

 One of the main issues with convenience sampling is the potential for selection bias.
 Participants who are easiest to reach may share similar characteristics or experiences, limiting the diversity of viewpoints and skewing the results.
 This lack of representation can result in misleading conclusions, particularly in studies seeking to understand complex social phenomena.